 If you decide to search online for a local photographer, I would recommend avoiding anonymous sites like Craig's List.
 Period.
 Instead, do a search for photographers in your city and state.
 See what photographer websites come up and visit them to see if you like their work and if they have experience in the type of images you need (if you're looking for a fashion photographer, then don't consider photographer websites that specialize in lingerie or commercial/print).

 Get the contact information from the website and contact the photographer with your request for a shoot.
-Some photographers use social networking sites like Myspace or Facebook to showcase their photography business, which is also acceptable but official websites should definitely be considered before these.
+Many photographers use social networking sites like Facebook and Instagram to showcase their photography business, which is also acceptable and a convenient way to find out what options you have to choose from.

 Another way to find a photographer online is to post a casting on sites like Model Mayhem.
 I mention this site often in my blog because I've had really good experiences and so far find it much more user-friendly than other sites.
 Plus it's free, which is always nice.
 Sites like Model Mayhem have a casting section where you can not only look for modeling work, you can also post your own casting.